What are your credentials?

 Any state that accepts state certified, NRA or DNR instructors.

 Besides Minnesota, there are several states including Wisconsin, Iowa, Florida and Arizona (to name a few of the most common) that honor the Civil Response certificate of completion.
-I usually have packets for Florida handy in my classes for your convenience.

 What is covered in the class?

 - Requirements for a permit to carry and the MCPPA.

 - Instruction in the fundamentals of pistol use.

 - Firearms Basics.

 - Clearing common malfunctions.